 a) Widening of spreads – If a pending order is placed directly on a support or resistance level, the underlying imbalance of buying and selling power which occurs at breakouts can lead to a significant widening of spreads.
 Wider spreads increase the trader’s transaction costs, and so these need to be factored into a trading strategy when using pending orders.

 b) Slippage – This is related to the widening of spreads, as a pending order may get executed at a relatively unfavourable price.
 For example, if you place a buy stop at the break of a major resistance zone, there might be not enough sellers to meet the increased demand and the pending order may therefore get executed at a relatively higher price, higher than the level that was set.

 c) Volatility – Volatility is another important consideration when using pending orders.
 Price volatility around major support/resistance zones may trigger a pending order, only to form what is known as a “fake breakout”.
 To prevent this from happening, don’t place a pending order directly on major price-levels.

 Limit Orders and Support/Resistance Trading

 Limit orders are often used to trade the expected bounce off major support and resistance levels.
-By placing a limit order on or near to price-levels where the trader or investor expects the price to reverse, it is possible to increase the chances of catching the following price-move without the need to spend hours in front of a screen.
+By placing one on or near to price-levels where the trader or investor expects the price to reverse, it is possible to increase the chances of catching the following price-move without the need to spend hours in front of a screen.
 The following chart shows a possible setup of buy limit and sell limit orders placed on support and resistance zones inside a channel.
 However, other technical tool can be used with this strategy, such as trendlines or horizontal support/ resistance lines.